Hans Henrik Sievertsen

 • Rangvid, B S (2015), "Systematic differences across evaluation schemes and educational choice", Economics of Education Review 48: 41-55.

-• 31-03-2020: with Simon Burgess
+• 31-03-2020: "The long-term consequences of missing a term of school" with Simon Burgess

 IZA World of Labor